Kala U•Bass Artist Bakithi Kumalo at Bass Player LIVE! 2017

 2011

-At Winter NAMM, the Hutch Hutchinson Signature U•Bass joined the lineup.
-In the spring, the first U.S.-made U•Basses, the California Series, are launched featuring fretted and fretless 4-and 5-string Solid Body U•Basses.
-The 4-string SUB Solid Body U•Bass followed at Summer NAMM.
+At Winter NAMM, the Hutch Hutchinson Signature U•BASS® is introduced.
+In the spring, the USA-made California Series U•BASS arrives, featuring fretted and fretless 4-string and 5-string Solid Body models.
+The 4-string SUB Solid Body U•BASS follows at Summer NAMM.

 2012

-Fretted Exotic Wood U•Basses, including Exotic Mahogany and Spalted Maple models, are presented at Winter NAMM.
-The U•Bass is celebrated at U•Bass Day at the Musicians Institute featuring Abraham Laboriel Sr., Bakithi Kumalo, and Stuart Hamm, and again at a workshop at Berklee College with Hutch Hutchinson joining Abraham and Bakithi.
+Fretted Exotic Wood U•BASS® models, including Exotic Mahogany and Spalted Maple models, are presented at Winter NAMM.
+The U•BASS is celebrated at the Musicians Institute with a workshop featuring Abraham Laboriel Sr., Bakithi Kumalo, and Stuart Hamm, and at U•BASS Day at Berklee College with Hutch Hutchinson accompanying Abraham and Bakithi.

 2013

-The fretted Rumbler Mahogany U•Bass at Winter is released NAMM along with Aquila® Silver Rumbler strings.
-Exotic Top 4- and 5-string Solid Body U•Basses join the California Series at Summer NAMM, featuring tops of Koa, Maple, and Walnut.
-A custom-designed Shadow® Electronics pickup system with EQ and built-in tuner becomes standard on all import U•Basses.
+The fretted Rumbler Mahogany U•BASS® is released at Winter NAMM along with Silver Rumbler strings.
+Exotic Top Solid Body 4-string and 5-string models join the California Series at Summer NAMM, featuring Koa, Walnut, and Maple tops.
+A custom-designed Shadow® pickup system with EQ and built-in tuner becomes standard on each imported U•BASS.

-On the 5th Anniversary of the debut of the original U•Bass, the Bakithi Kumalo Signature U•Bass is announced at Winter NAMM.
-Solid Koa and Maple Acoustic/Electric U•Basses are added to the California Series, equipped with an exclusively designed LR Baggs® pickup and preamp system.
-The LR Baggs system also becomes standard for all California Series Solid Body U•Basses.
-Bass Player LIVE! hosts a U•Bass clinic featuring Abraham, Bakithi, and Hutch.
+On the 5th Anniversary of the debut of the original U•BASS®, the Bakithi Kumalo Signature U•BASS is announced at Winter NAMM.
+The California Series adds Solid Koa and Maple Acoustic-Electric models equipped with an exclusively designed LR Baggs® pickup and preamp system, which becomes standard for every California Series Solid Body U•BASS.
+Bass Player LIVE! hosts a U•BASS clinic featuring Abraham, Bakithi, and Hutch.

 2015